My name is Cassandra Burke and The Carbon Freeze is a personal blog made for the purpose of hosting my essays and other

 Thoughts and Memories

 I predict that this will be the least populated category.
 This is where I’ll share some personal anecdotes about things which don’t neatly fit into either of the previous two.
 For example, I like history and would love to talk about Ancient Rome, but I don’t have enough distinct anecdotes planned at this time to make that its own dedicated category.
 I have personal artistic projects like poems and collages I might share as well.
 I will delve into topics as important as religion to those as trivial as imaginary friends.
 Given time, if I’m comfortable doing so, I may also weigh in on some general topics which hit home for me, like schoolyard bullying and things of that nature.

 Featured Editorials & Stickied Posts

-The “Featured Editorials” section will contain four directories comprised of links to each segment of my long-form essays.
-These include my constitutional reform project, analyses of Vertigo and SMiLE as well as a glossary of political sciences terms as they fit within a new multi-axis model of the spectrum.
+The “Featured Editorials” section contains four directories comprised of links to each segment of my long-form essays.
+These include my constitutional reform project, analyses of Vertigo and SMiLE as well as a glossary of political sciences terms as they fit within a new multi-axis model of the spectrum of my own design.

 The posts I’ve chosen to “sticky” to the top of the front page are additional hubs to provide quick access to other blog posts based on common themes.
 These being: my favorite pieces of media, important people in my life (the ones I’ve assigned astrology-related pseudonyms to) as well as the aforementioned political debate and speech analyses.